-He continued “Now let’s say you are at branch location.
+He continued “Now let’s say you are at a branch location.
 You have more than one available paths to send traffic.
-Now say SD-WAN has selected a “best possible” path for an TCP application flow.
-However the path has delay of X, which is not the best for that application transport, but SD-WAN has no choice apart from selecting that path, as either there are no other viable paths available or all the other paths have greater delay than the chosen path.
+Now say SD-WAN has selected a “best possible” path for a TCP application flow.
+However the path has a delay of X, which is not the best for that application transport, but SD-WAN has no choice apart from selecting that path, as either there are no other viable paths available or all the other paths have greater delay than the chosen path.
 Now, imagine that you also have WAN optimization enabled on your same branch WAN gateway device which is providing SD-WAN.
-This is precisely where WAN optimization is very effective as WAN optimization has ability to mitigate the “regular adverse” effects of delay / drops etc. of a transport path.
-So with SD-WAN coupled with WAN optimization the application flow will be transported on the same path, however the end-user who is running the application will not notice the adverse effects of the delay of the transport path, and instead for him/her it will appear that the application is running smoothly.
-Finally this is what the end-goal of majority of so-called optimizations – i.e. enhanced QoE of end-users.
+This is precisely where WAN optimization is very effective as WAN optimization has the ability to mitigate the “regular adverse” effects of delay/drops etc. of a transport path.
+So with SD-WAN coupled with WAN optimization, the application flow will be transported on the same path, however, the end-user who is running the application will not notice the adverse effects of the delay of the transport path, and instead, for him/her it will appear that the application is running smoothly.
+Finally, this is what the end-goal of majority of so-called optimizations – i.e. enhanced QoE of end-users.

 Note, this is just one example of what SD-WAN and WAN optimization can achieve together.
 There are more to it.
 So in summary, SD-WAN will say this is the calculated best Path and WAN optimization will say “ok, I’ll make it even better”.
 To cut short, both together is the KILLER.”